matkoniecz/quick-beautiful/README.md

 # Skipped concepts

-Some more advanced techniques were ignored in code presented here, despite that code may be a bit cleaner.
+Some more advanced techniques were ignored in code presented here, despite that code may be a bit cleaner with them.

 For example `if __name__ == '__main__'` is skipped in most of examples.